Jessasyn/Query-Shell-Release/README.md

 Choose the following links to download the installer for your OS.

-Please note that 32-bit is not supported for mac or linux.
+Please note that 32-bit is not supported for any OS.

+Linux has no supported 32-bit distributions that have a python version of 3.6+,

+Mac has had no 32-bit versions for a long while now,

+Windows has 32-bit versions but no good python support for those versions.

 Windows: https://drive.google.com/open?id=1CDwyeGxabzTyeSTmn6mgI1DKwSWbeTEp